Rabia-Sadiq/RailsProject/README.md

 - AI-Powered Chatbot Stylist using local model (no external API pressure)
 - Mood-based outfit suggestion UI (basic version)
 - 🌤️ Weather-based Outfit of the Day (OOTD) – suggests colors and outfits based on current weather in user’s city

----

-## ⚠️ In Progress / Partially Done

-- **UI Design:** Basic layout using grid for dresses; overall UI is still minimal and needs polish.
+- UI Design:** Basic layout using grid for dresses; overall UI is still minimal and needs polish.
-- **Frontend Styling:** Tailwind used, but not fully structured or responsive.
+- Frontend Styling:** Tailwind used, but not fully structured or responsive.
-- **Responsiveness:** Mobile-friendly design is pending.
+- Responsiveness:** Mobile-friendly design is pending.

----

-## ❌ Not Yet Started (Submission 2 Tasks)

 - Full application testing and bug fixing.
-- Deployment to Render or Heroku.

----

 ## 📦 Dataset & Scraping